iron-hope-shop/genesis/README.md

 - Structured sections for all aspects of your project
 - Clear instructions and guidelines
 - Tips for getting the best results

+For additional inspiration, browse the `PROMPT_IDEAS/` directory which contains numerous pre-made templates for different types of projects (web apps, mobile apps, APIs, etc.).
+These templates can be used as a starting point for your own project specifications.

 For configuration options, run `./launcher.sh -h`.